johnsonjh/duma/README.txt

 'export LD_PRELOAD=libduma.so.0.0' will cause DUMA to be loaded to run all dynamic executables.

-The command 'duma <command>' runs a single command under DUMA.
+The command 'duma.sh <command>' runs a single command under DUMA.

 Some systems will require special arguments to the linker to assure that you are using the DUMA malloc() and not the one from your C library.